Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates: Line-search

-The line-search for DDP approaches as presented by, e.g., \citet[Sec.
+{\bf Line-search for Differential Dynamic Programming Approaches.} The line-search for DDP approaches as presented by, e.g., \citet[Sec.
 2.2]{liao1992advantages} based on~\citet{jacobson1970differential}, mimics the one done for the classical optimization oracles except that the policies are rolled out on the original dynamics.
 Namely, the usual line-search consists in applying Algo.~\ref{algo:line_search} as follows

 where $\Backward \in \{\Backward_{\operatorname{GN}}, \Backward_{\operatorname{DDP}}\}$ is given by Algo.~\ref{algo:backward_gn} or Algo.~\ref{algo:backward_ddp}.
 As for the classical optimization oracles, a direction is first computed without regularization and if the resulting direction is not a descent direction a small regularization is added to ensure that $\costogo_0(0)<0$.